“One of the hardest things for me to get used to in my current expat life is unpredictability.”

 Dealing with questions from home

 Family and friends back home are starting to ask seemingly reasonable questions — When will you come home?
 Are you coming home?
 Where will you live?
 What will you do?
 Late at night these questions play like a skipping record in my brain.

 The truth is, so far, we’ve had no indication from Andrew’s work whether they will want us to stay or not.
 We don’t know if we’re ready to leave anymore.
 We have no idea where we would live or what we would do if we went back to Canada.

 Sometimes this instability overshadows our decisions — Should we really spend the money to buy a new wardrobe if we’re just going to move again?
 Maybe we should travel more in case we don’t have the chance to later…

 In many ways, I envy the expats who have a concrete plan — those who land in Brussels already with a return date marked on their calendars and keys to a house that is back home waiting for them in their pockets.

 On the other hand, if I insisted on planning a year in advance, for starters, I wouldn’t be here at all.
 I wouldn’t drop what I’m doing on a Thursday afternoon, to book a hotel in Amsterdam for Friday night.
-I wouldn’t accept an invitation to meet a friend in Ireland without first checking to see if I could get a flight.
-I wouldn’t tag along with Andrew on last minuet business trips to Barcelona or Helsinki.
+Or I wouldn’t accept an invitation to meet a friend in Ireland without first checking to see if I could get a flight.
+And I wouldn’t tag along with Andrew on last-minute business trips to Barcelona or Helsinki.